 The first book I worked on was a project with Klaus Krippendorff at the University of Pennsylvania.
 We co-edited The Content Analysis Reader, an anthology of articles reflecting the development and application of content analysis.
 I am indebted to Dr. Krippendorff forever for his mentorship, intellectual coaching, and friendship.

 I taught for four years at Kutztown University in Pennsylvania and joined the faculty of the University of Texas at Austin in 2012.
-I work with help from Muzzy, the dissertation dog, and Taco Cheese, a cat who seems to know when best to interrupt anyone’s writing.
+I miss my citation dog, Muzzy.
+Today I am assisted by Smudge and Nandor the Relentless, two snowshoe Siamese who consider my desk to be their personal tanning bed.